|

 the world is not to live to herself.'

-A small bronze version of the work, approximately one metre high plus
+A bronze version of the work, approximately one metre high plus

 the plinth,